 - a.
 Application: New clients must apply for insurance on or before April 30 and AFSC will evaluate eligibility for insurance.
-Producers are required to demonstrate their legal, financial and operational independence, and can contact AFSC for application documents. - b.
+Producers are required to demonstrate their legal, financial and operational independence, and can contact AFSC for application documents.

+- b.
 Renewal Process: Insurance remains in effect from year to year therefore an Insured who elected insurance in the previous year will be automatically renewed based upon the previous year's information.
 Personalized renewal notices are available in March.
-The Insured is responsible to review the information and if changes are required, complete a change request form online or return the form to an AFSC insurance representative by mail, fax, email, in person, or request changes by phone, no later than April 30. - c.
-Coverage Level: Coverage Levels of 50, 60, 70 or 80 percent can be elected. - d.
-Declared Acres: are the total number of acres seeded and those intended to be seeded to annual spring and fall crops, including Silage and Greenfeed crops, whether the acres are to be insured or uninsured. - e.
+The Insured is responsible to review the information and if changes are required, complete a change request form online or return the form to an AFSC insurance representative by mail, fax, email, in person, or request changes by phone, no later than April 30.

+- c.
+Coverage Level: Coverage Levels of 50, 60, 70 or 80 percent can be elected.

+- d.
+Pumpkin and Squash Categories: Pumpkin and Squash each have three separate crop categories based on the average vegetable weight in kilograms:

+- i.
+Pumpkins:

+- 1) Small is less than 1.4 kg;

+- 2) Medium is between 1.4 to 7 kg;

+- 3) Large is greater than 7 kg.

+- ii.
+Winter Squash:

+- 1) Small is less than 1.2 kg;

+- 2) Medium is between 1.2 to 3 kg;

+- 3) Large is greater than 3 kg.

+- e.
+Declared Acres: are the total number of acres seeded and those intended to be seeded to Annual Crops, including Silage and Greenfeed crops, whether the acres are to be insured or uninsured.

+- f.
 Hail Endorsement: offers spot-loss coverage and may be elected on a crop by crop basis at 60, 70 or 80 percent Coverage Levels by April 30.
-Refer to the Hail Endorsement Insuring Agreement for additional information. - f.
+Refer to the Hail Endorsement Insuring Agreement for additional information. - g.
 Auto-Elect Straight Hail Insurance: may be elected on a crop by crop basis by April 30.
 When elected, a two percent premium discount will be applied on the Straight Hail Statement of Coverage and Premium.

 Straight Hail Insurance can be purchased on a field by field basis until July 31.
 Refer to the Straight Hail Contract of Insurance for additional information.